-Quality Control vs Quality Assurance in Medical Laboratory
+Quality Control vs Quality Assurance in Medical Laboratory:

 Welcome to a detailed exploration of quality control vs quality assurance in the context of a medical laboratory.
 Healthcare professionals, from laboratory technicians to physicians, rely heavily on the accuracy of diagnostic tests and results.
 Any discrepancy or error in these processes can have serious consequences for patient care.
 To ensure the highest standards of accuracy, laboratories implement quality control and quality assurance measures.